ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-area-series/index.md

 }]
 ```

-In the snippet above we are using `'ie'` as the only `yKey`, to show market share of just this internet browser.
+In the snippet above we are using `'ie'` as the `yKey` to show market share of this internet browser.
 Using this simple series config produces the following chart:

 <chart-example title='Single Area Series' name='single-area' type='generated'></chart-example>